tevko/FueGo/README.md

 1. Make sure you have Go installed on your system.
 2. Save the code as a `.go` file (e.g., `scraper.go`).
-3. edit the list of URLs to fetch
-4. Run the program using `go run scraper.go`.
+3. Run the program using `go run scraper.go --urls="https://example.com,https://example2.com, ...etc"`.

 **Dependencies:**